 Recently, countries have started allowing travellers who have taken rapid lateral flow/rapid antigen tests.
 Most of these tests give results in around 20-minutes, and they're cheaper - there's no lab needed for processing the sample.
 You'll need to remember that you can't use these tests for travel without the help of a healthcare professional, so not everybody provides them.
 However, Qured has developed a rapid antigen test for travel, which is overseen via video call by a Health Advisor to ensure you take the test correctly.
 It's more affordable too, at just £39.
-Countries such as the USA, Italy, Germany and Sweden accept this entry test, and more are due to follow.
+Countries such as Italy, Germany and Sweden accept this entry test, and more are due to follow.

 You need a Covid test to travel to the UK and at least one after arrival.

 From 17th May, government regulations mean that you'll need to take a Covid test before starting your journey to the UK.
 After you've arrived, you'll need to follow different testing and quarantine rules depending on where you're coming from.
 This is known as the 'Traffic light system', which divides countries into red, amber and green.
 Green arrivals will need to take one PCR test, and Amber arrivals will need to take at least two.
 You can read our blog explaining the system here.

 You can use our rapid antigen test for pre-departure testing - order your test before your travel and pack it in your suitcase.
 We're also an approved provider for post-arrival PCR tests meaning you can book all of your travel tests with Qured at an affordable price.

 You want to see your friends and family safely.